-Development of deep belief nets for learning to predict diabetic complications from retinal images
+Development of deep learning algorithms for prediction of diabetic complications from retinal images

 Bell S, Farran B, McGurnaghan S, McCrimmon RJ, Leese GP, Petrie JR, McKeigue P, Sattar N, Wild S, McKnight J, Lindsay R, Colhoun HM, Looker H. Risk of acute kidney injury and survival in patients treated with Metformin: an observational cohort study.BMC Nephrol.
 2017 May 19;18(1):163. doi: 10.1186/s12882-017-0579-5.
 PubMed PMID: 28526011; PubMed Central PMCID: PMC5437411.